Examinations and Credits Computer Science

 In Computer Science, the admission to a module examination stays valid for two semesters.
-In Mathematics, this is not possible.
+In Mathematics, this is not possible in general.
 However, there is a goodwill rule according to which you can take the exam admission with you if the following three conditions hold:

 - the module in question is a compulsory module in your examination regulations,